gvwilson/sdxjs/async-programming/index.md

 We created several intermediate variables in the line-counting program to make the steps clearer.
-Doing this also helps with error handling: to see how, we will build up an xample in stages.
+Doing this also helps with error handling: to see how, we will build up an example in stages.

 First,
 if we return a promise that fails without using `await`,